Pro Tips for preparing InDesign files for use in CampaignDrive.

 File Preparation

-- Always set your frames up in layers – avoid putting everything into one layer.
+- Always set your frames up in separate layers and avoid putting everything into one layer.

 - If you know the names of the layers you want to use in CampaignDrive, go ahead and name them this way in InDesign.